-31-Dec-19

-\$'000
+31-Dec-20 \$'000 31-Dec-19 \$'000

 Current Provisions

-Employee entitlements 3
+Employee entitlements Withholding taxes - 3

-Withholding taxes 4

-Total Current Provisions 7
+Total Current Provisions - 7

 Non Current Provisions

-Site restoration (a) 2,723
+Site restoration (a) 2,719 2,723

-Total Non Current Provisions 2,723
+Total Non Current Provisions 2,719 2,723

-Total Provisions 2,730
+Total Provisions 2,719 2,730

 (a) Site Restoration

-Balance on inception -
+Balance at the beginning of the year/period 2,723 -

-Provision recognised on acquisition of Bennett Resources Pty Ltd 2,723
+Provision recognised on acquisition of Bennett Resources Pty Ltd - 2,723

+Change in estimate during the year (13) -

+Accretion during the year 9 -

-Balance as at 31 December 2019 2,723
+Balance as at 31 December 2,719 2,723

 The Group records the present value of the estimated cost of legal and constructive obligations to restore operating locations in the period in which the obligation arises.
 The nature of restoration activities includes the removal of facilities, abandonment of wells and restoration of affected areas.
 A restoration provision is recognised and updated at different stages of the development and construction of a facility and then reviewed on an annual basis.
 When the liability is initially recorded, the present value of the estimated future cost is capitalised by increasing the carrying amount of the related property plant and equipment.
 Over time, the liability is increased for the change in the present value based on a pre-tax discount rate appropriate to the risks inherent in the liability.
 The unwinding of the discount is recorded as an accretion charge within finance costs.
 The carrying amount capitalised in property plant and equipment is depreciated over the useful life of the related producing asset.
 Costs incurred that relate to an existing condition caused by past operations and do not have a future economic benefit are expensed.

-A discount rate of 0.88% was applied during the year.
+A discount rate of 0.34% (2019: 0.88%) was applied during the period.